phantasie-schmiede/user-deployment/README.md

 You do not have to use the "@" sign, but it is recommended to keep to a naming convention to avoid confusion with other values.

+#### Page tree access (be_groups only!)

+The "_pageTreeAccess" property is used to define access to the page tree.
+The value is the UID of the page that the group should have access to.
+This will set the `perms_groupid` field of the page.
+The value can be a single UID, an array or a comma-separated list of UIDs.
+The perms_groupid will be inherited by all child pages, unless they have a different value set.
+If a child page has a different value set, all pages above it in the tree will receive visibility for everybody, so that the users can see the rootline of the page.

 #### File imports